M1 Review 2023: A Robo Advisor & Brokerage Hybrid

 |Minimum to Open Account||$100,000||$10||$0|

 |Socially Responsible Investing|

-As for Personal Capital, it offers professional wealth management services for clients with over $100,000 to invest.
+As for Empower, it offers professional wealth management services for clients with over $100,000 to invest.
 If you want human advice and a tailored portfolio, this is your best option.
-Plus, Personal Capital also has a host of free tools like an investment fee analyzer, retirement planner, and budgeting software.
+Plus, Empower also has a host of free tools like an investment fee analyzer, retirement planner, and budgeting software.